What is Microsoft tunnel ?

 The Root CA certificate appear, select Details tab and click on Copy to file.
 Export the Root certificate on CER format.

-Rename the pfx file site and with WinSCP or other tools, upload the pfx file on the Linux server (/etc/mstunnel/private).
+Rename the pfx file so that it has the name site.pfx and with WinSCP or other tools, upload the pfx file on the Linux server (/etc/mstunnel/private).

 Upload the root CA certificate on the same folders and restart Linux server.